ExploreNYM/self-hosted-monitor/README.md

 # self-hosted-monitor
 Helpfull scripts to get started self monitoring a vps via prometheus, node-exporter, grafana.

+#### recommended system requirements of the monitor
+2 CPU cores.
+4 GB of memory.
+20 GB of free disk space.

 ### First Setup VPS used for monitoring